nhsx/open-source-policy/open-source-policy.md

 * Keys, credentials and secrets for access to secure data or systems

-* Code relevant to unreleased policy, business decisions, or statistical publications
+* Code relevant to unreleased: policy, business decisions, or statistical publications

 * Algorithms used to detect fraud or that are otherwise only effective when kept private

-In the first case, projects should strive to separate keys, credentials and secrets (Closed) from the rest of their code (Open) at all times, storing them separately and only accessible by authorised staff.
+In the first case, projects must never have keys, credentials and secrets (always Closed) in source code (Open), storing them separately and only accessible by authorised staff.
 It must be possible for them to be easily and thoroughly changed, rotated or revoked.

 In the second case, projects must still develop Closed code as if it’s already open, following good development and security practices.
-Project managers should decide on when code will be made open, which (by default), should be six months after release or less.
+Project managers should decide on when code will be made open, which (by default), should be six months after release (in the case of code relevant to official statistics) or less.
 Once opened, projects should remain so.
+If specific parts of a project must be kept from public view due to legislative requirement (as with changes to the formulation of some official statistics) they can be forked into a private instance and merged back into the public repo at the earliest opportunity.

 In all three cases (and for all four categories of code), projects should still follow best practice, common standards, and broader guidance.

 ### Secured

-Some code cannot be opened at any time, almost always due to a specific legal requirement.
+Some code cannot be opened at any time, almost always due to a specific and explicit legal requirement.
 However, keeping code closed is not enough to ensure that it is secure, and truly confidential code is highly likely to require [defense in depth](https://en.wikipedia.org/wiki/Defense_in_depth_(computing)) to fully mitigate the risk of legal or systemic repercussions in the case of a breach.
 These strategies include but are not limited to firewalls, administrative controls, encryption, multi-factor authentication and physical security protocols.

 ## 4. How to open source code